discretize/discretize-guides/builds/engineer/power-amalgam/index.md

 Check the [gear optimizer](https://optimizer.discretize.eu/) for more gear variants! \
 Food and utility variations as well as modifier uptimes can potentially alter the optimal boss-specific build slightly. \
 <Item id="24836"/> has been selected based on the baseline bench log mainly for gear share with scrapper. \
-This build can also be played with <Item id="74978"/>, especially for Dark AI reflects and when modifier uptime increases.
+This build can also be played with <Item id="74978"/>, especially for stronger Dark AI reflects and when modifier uptime increases.

 </Character>